abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ???
 Output "Output"
     (2, 3, 4)

-!!!
-Info ""
 By default, `transpose` reverses the order of the dimensions:

 ```py
 t2 = t.transpose()  # equivalent to t.transpose((2, 1, 0))